-JRE has newly revised its targets for CO2 emissions reduction in March 2022 as we expect to achieve the previous targets announced in 2020 ahead of schedule.
-We have determined the new targets that we considered feasible and ambitious based on the external expert verification, as well as internal verification for reduction methods such as introducing renewable electricity.
-JRE's CO2 Emissions reduction targets were approved by the Science Based Targets initiative (SBTi) in 2022 and we joined the international initiative RE100 as the first J-REIT in the same year.
-We aim to make 90% of electricity used at our buildings renewable electricity by 2030 and 100% by 2050.
+JRE revised its targets for CO2 emissions reduction in March 2022.
+JRE's revised targets were approved by the Science Based Targets initiative (SBTi) in 2022 and we joined the international initiative RE100 as the first J-REIT in the same year.
+We aim to make 90% of electricity used at our buildings renewable electricity by FY2030, and 100% by FY2050.